 Ireland Added to St. John’s University’s Signature Study Abroad Program

-Starting in spring 2018, St. John’s students can experience Ireland through the addition of historic Limerick as one of the three European cities included in the University’s popular Discover the World: Europe program.
+Beginning with the Spring 2018 semester, St. John’s University students can experience Ireland by attending Mary Immaculate College (MIC) in the historic city of Limerick.
+The third largest city in Ireland, Limerick is now one of the three European destinations included in the University’s signature Discover the World: Europe program.

-The partnership with MIC keeps "all hallmarks of the Discover the World: Europe program—with the added advantages of a close affiliation with a highly respected university in Ireland," said Robert A. Mangione, Ed.D., Provost and Vice President for Academic Affairs at St. John’s.
-“Students will now benefit from an outstanding campus of professors, support staff, facilities, student organizations, and connections to MIC’s talented student body.”
+The new partnership with MIC has “the added advantage of a close affiliation with a highly respected fellow Catholic institution,” said Robert A. Mangione, Ed.D., Provost and Vice President for Academic Affairs at St. John’s.
+“Students will benefit from an outstanding campus community of professors, support staff, facilities, student organizations, and connections to MIC’s talented student body.”